- LIVING FOR FREE and GIVING

 Welcome to The Spirit of Christmas

-I just held a 2 day spiritofchristmas shop in Oct 2017.
+In Oct I held a 2 day spiritofchristmas shop.
 Click on 'Shop info' on the left.

-Why not help with a shop this Christmas?
+Why not help with a shop in your region this Christmas?

 In 2008 Dennis Stevenson opened his leased Brisbane house and gave everything away.
 You may have seen it on TV 9's Today show with Karl and Lisa.
 Dennis uses his life to help people without charge.
 He says "If you need a hand, I've got two".